 Surgical Technologist Salary

-In 2014, the median pay of a surgical technician was $39,920 per year which translates into $19.19 per hour.
+In 2018, the average surgical tech salary was $47,920 per year which translates into $19.19 per hour.
 Of course, depending on geographical location, a scrub just entering the field can make anywhere from $25,342 to $49,708 as of June 2016.
 This is slightly lower than the average LVN salary.

 Becoming a Scrub Tech